Skip to main content

 More information about the Annual Report to the Nation, including key findings and associated charts, graphs, and social media tools, is available on the SEER site.

-Part 1 of the latest Annual Report to the Nation on the Status of Cancer was released on October 27, 2022.
-In addition to providing rates of new cases and deaths for the most common cancers in the United States, this year’s report also examines trends in pancreatic cancer and its subtypes in detail.
+The latest Annual Report to the Nation on the Status of Cancer was released on April 21, 2025.
+In addition to providing rates of new cases and deaths for the most common cancers in the United States, this year’s report also provides an analysis of the COVID-19 pandemic’s impact on observed cancer incidence rates.

 Among the findings of the report: